 Everyone knows that a dollar today is worth more than a dollar tomorrow.
 Or, in our world, a tax deduction today is worth more than a tax deduction tomorrow.
 A cost segregation study is a strategic tax savings tool you may be able to leverage now to increase cash flow.
-In Central Pennsylvania, you won’t find a team of consultants with more cost segregation experience than RKL.
+Across the Mid-Atlantic, you won’t find a team of consultants with more cost segregation experience than RKL.

 What Is a Cost Segregation Study?

-Recent IRS rulings and procedures allow taxpayers to change accounting methods to take advantage of these previously understated depreciation expenses.
-This is done without amending your tax returns, which generates a relatively large tax deduction in the year of change, allowing you to meet current cash flow needs or invest in your business.
+What if you built, renovated, expanded or purchased a building in prior years?
+Current IRS rulings and procedures allow taxpayers to change prior accounting methods through cost segregation to take advantage of these previously understated depreciation expenses.
+This is done without amending your tax returns and can generate a relatively large tax deduction in the year of change, allowing you to meet current cash flow needs or to invest in your business.

 Considering cost segregation?
-Our team can provide you with an analysis of the potential tax savings before engaging in the full report so you can make an informed decision.
+Our team can provide you with an analysis of the potential tax savings to allow you to make an informed decision.

 Two Levels of Cost Segregation at RKL:

-- Cost Segregation Analysis.
-Analysis of construction costs and determination of appropriate depreciable lives of each item on a final asset listing.
-This level of analysis provides sufficient detail for you to incorporate the segregated costs into your depreciation software.
+- Cost Segregation Analysis: Analysis of construction costs or to provide a purchase price allocation to determine the appropriate tax depreciable lives, methods and convention of each item identified through our study.
+The results are provided on an asset listing and provides sufficient detail for you to incorporate the segregated costs into your depreciation software.

-- Formal Cost Segregation Report.
-Includes analysis as described above, plus a report detailing specific IRS rulings, procedures and recent court case decisions supporting the segregation of asset summaries, tax authority support and site photographs.
+- Formal Cost Segregation Report: Includes analysis as described above, plus a report detailing the approach, scope and methodology used in the cost segregation study.
+The report also includes specific IRS rulings, procedures, court case decisions and other tax authority supporting the positions taken in designating the assets identified, along with supporting photographs.